 1. Add SEO to your Profile

 - Make a lot of connections with desired ones.
-In Linkedin type networks, majority of search for professsionals are made through seeking in personal connections.
+In Linkedin type networks, a majority of search for professionals are made through seeking in personal connections.

 - Make sure to have no blank field on your profile as more detailed profile performs better.

-- Promote your Linkedin profile with a link or profile badge on your blog, your email signature, forums or social media like facebook, google+, pinterest.
-Adding a link to linkedin profile from your Google+ profile section will pass your google+ profile authority to Linkedin.
+- Promote your Linkedin profile with a link or profile badge on your blog, your email signature, forums or social media like facebook, google+, Pinterest.
+Adding a link to your LinkedIn profile from your Google+ profile section will pass your google+ profile authority to Linkedin.
 This would get more of Google trust on your Linkedin profile too.
-Pinterest can also be used to add a link to linkedin as it can drive many visitors to your linkedin profile and know about you.
-Learn how to optimize pinterest profile for you and your blog.
+Pinterest can also be used to add a link to LinkedIn as it can drive many visitors to your LinkedIn profile and know about you.
+Learn how to optimize a Pinterest profile for you and your blog.